-Not only do the proposed provisions of Bill C-36 outlined in this brief contribute to very specific harms against sex workers, but research has shown that the broader effect of criminalization is to drive sex work underground, increasing the risks of violence that sex workers face, and marginalizing them from health care and social services, including access to HIV testing, education, prevention, care, treatment and support.33 Moreover, in an environment where the sale of sex is legal, but virtually all activities associated with sex work are criminalized, sex workers who try to access health services are further stigmatized and discriminated against.
-This does not protect sex workers or communities and merely reinforces the marginalization of sex workers and the people they live and work with.
+Not only do the proposed provisions of Bill C-36 outlined in this brief contribute to very specific harms against sex workers, but research has shown that the broader effect of criminalization is to drive sex work underground, increasing the risks of violence that sex workers face, and marginalizing them from health care and social services, including access to HIV testing, education, prevention, care, treatment and support.
+Moreover, in an environment where the sale of sex is legal, but virtually all activities associated with sex work are criminalized, sex workers who try to access health services are further stigmatized and discriminated against.
+This does not protect sex workers or communities; it merely reinforces the marginalization of sex workers and the people they live and work with, making them, and hence our communities, less safe.
 Decriminalizing sex work is the only proven route to protecting sex workers' labour and human rights.
 Parliament has a responsibility to ensure that one set of unconstitutional laws is not replaced with another - and to avert an epidemic of missing and murdered sex workers.